 Then, all that is left to do is to devour them.

-If desired, brush lightly with water and sprinkle with course sugar or a course sugar/cinnamon mixture.
+- If desired, brush lightly with water and sprinkle with coarse sugar or a coarse sugar/cinnamon mixture.